Stahlwalker/Stahlwalker/README.md

 Hey hey 👋
 ===========================

 I’m Luke, a senior developer marketing manager and fronted developer working at Contentful building fun projects along the way.
 My skills lean heavily on the frontend side of things but I love learning new tools and ways of programming better.
-I've built out a portfolio of work [Stahlwalker](https://stahlwalker.org/) if you care to learn more about what I'm building.

 On a personal side, I'm a husband, proud father, dog lover and a die-hard Green Bay Packers fan for those sports enthusiasts out there.

-* 🌍  I'm based in Chicago
+* 🌍  I'm based in the Chicago suburbs
 * 🖥️  See my portfolio at [Stahlwalker](http://stahlwalker.org/)
 * ✉️  You can contact me at [Stahl1109@gmail.com](mailto:Stahl1109@gmail.com)
-* ⚡  On a personal side, I'm a husband, proud father, dog lover and a die-hard Green Bay Packers fan for those sports enthusiasts out there.

 ### New project alert 🚨